dbactual/thomaspaine-www/content/aboutpaine/foner-s-introduction-to-the-collected-works.md

-   compensation in part, for the loss of his or her natural inheritance, by the system of landed property," and "the sum of ten pounds per annum, during life, to every person now living, of the age of fifty years, and to all others as they shall arrive at that age."
+   compensation in part, for the loss of his or her natural inheritance, by the system of landed property," and "the sum of ten pounds per annum, during life, to every person now living, of the age of fifty years, and to all others as they shall arrive at that age.

    The system he proposed, Paine maintained, would so organize civilization "that the whole weight of misery can be removed."
 It would aid the blind,